pmprete/The-Mars-Experience/README.md

 The Virtual Red Planet was constructed using the terrain and map information extracted from Mars Trek WMTS Layer Service and JPT Maps.
 To make the experience educational we added information about the Moons of Mars and the Sun.
 The martian weather was created based on the data transmitted by the Curiosity Rover on Mars!
 We also added the Curiosity Rover as a 3D object to show info about it.
 You can even see the last image taken from [the real rover](http://i.imgur.com/SF302fs.jpg).

+## Run the Demo
+ - Download and Install [Trinus VR](http://trinusvr.com/) in your pc
+ - Download and Install [Trinus VR Lite](https://play.google.com/store/apps/details?id=com.loxai.trinus.test&hl=es_419) in your smart phone
+ - Checkout the Demo folder or download it from [our drive](https://drive.google.com/drive/u/0/folders/0B6HqfNqiajKVRVkzN1Y0SFhISXc)
+ - Open Trinus VR in your pc and [start it](http://prntscr.com/axpb1u)
+ - Run the MarsExperience.exe  from the Demo folder
+ - Make sure you [check windowed](http://prntscr.com/axpa78) and hit Play!
+ - Make sure you cellphone and computer are in the same wifi
+ - Open Trinus VR on your phone, start it and put it in your [google cardboard](https://www.google.com/get/cardboard/)
+ - Enjoy the magic!

 ## Technical aspects

 ...